Opening keynote speaker on Sunday, 29 September, 2013

 Except for a few cases where the content descriptions imply pedagogy

 (such as in the teaching of initial reading skills which attention to

 phonics), questions of pedagogy are seen as matters for teachers and

 schools and, in some cases, school systems.

-Dr Mandy Lupton is a lecturer in teacher librarianship at the Queensland University of Technology.
+Dr Mandy Lupton is Senior Lecturer in Teacher Librarianship at the Queensland University of Technology.
 She is the author of The Learning Connection: Information Literacy and the Student Experience (2004) and Information Literacy and Learning (2008), both published by Auslib Press.
 Mandy’s interest in inquiry learning began when she was coordinator of an inquiry learning project in first year curriculum at the Australian National University in 2002-2003.
 She is currently researching teacher-librarians’ inquiry learning pedagogical practices.